AcenoTecnologia/tuxniffer/PLUGINS.md

 And use `Ctrl+F` to remove all `-Werror` flags from the makefile and run make again.

-### 7 - Installing the plugin
+### 8 - Installing the plugin

-To install the plugin you `cd` into its directory and run the command `sudo make install`.
+To install the plugins you `cd` into each directory and run the command `sudo make install`.
 An example of the command is:

 ```